chrisabrams/ts-paths-to-webpack-alias/README.md

 #### Required

-- `configFile`: The path to the `tsconfig.json` file used for the project.
+- `tsconfig`: The path to the `tsconfig.json` file used for the project.

 #### Optional